 Three years after the second championships, our medical school got awarded a privilege to host the national championship tournament.
 A big honor, but a lot of work for our organizing committee.
 At that point, our team was at the peak of its abilities.
 With the help of the home court advantage, we took the first place, we won the national championship.
 There were three individual awards: for the best offensive player, the best defensive player, and one for the best all-around.
 We took two of them.
 A huge deal.

 And that was our pinnacle.
 My friends graduated, some moved away, some just aged out.
 Six years together on the one team is a long time.

 How did we go together that far?

 There is a book ‘The Geography of Genius’ by Scott Weiner.
 The book is a treasure and thought-provoking.
-The story is dealing with a question of certain regions becoming the centers of excellence in the history of civilization.
+The story deals with a question of certain regions becoming the centers of excellence in the history of civilization.
 Be it Athens, Florence, Hangzhou, Vienna or Silicon Valley.
-For some reason in all these places there was a spike of the activity which created unusual progress be it in the arts, architecture or science.
+For some reason, in all these places there was a spike of the activity which created unusual progress, be it in the arts, architecture or science.
 He couldn’t find a single unifying factor.
 On the perennial question genes or environment, nature or nurture, the answer was ‘both’.
-The most important factor seemed to bo the creation of a proper environment, a proper culture.
+The most important factor seemed to create a proper environment, a proper culture.

 We’ve seen this culture of mutual respect and a drive to achieve in our volleyball team.
-There was no single factor, not one person could be pointed as a creator of success.
-We came to play together not because we had to, not because of material rewards but we wanted to.
+There was no single factor, not one person could be pointed to as a creator of success.
+We came to play together not because we had to, not because of material rewards, but we wanted to.
 And we formed true friendships.
-I kept in touch with my friend we did kayaking together still forty some years later, when we lived in the same Los Angeles area.
+I kept in touch with my friend.
+We went kayaking together still forty some years later, when we lived in the same Los Angeles area.